masaya-sasaki/beat-recommender/README.md

 4. Future Enhancements: Come up with a better algorithm that takes the song lists and returns a recommendation of beat.

+5. An additional feature will be adding Youtube search API to pull up songs based on the recommendation.
+Then, another feature developing on that would be to connect a remixing app so that you can edit and remix songs based on the search.